-Mr Schwartz is a partner in the competition and antitrust department, where he specialises in competition and antitrust, litigation, and commercial disputes.
-Mr Schwartz provides legal counsel to individuals and private companies with respect to antitrust matters relating to complex merger transactions, restrictive arrangements, and cases involving monopolies and abusive business practices.
-Mr Schwartz also represents companies in civil lawsuits and arbitration, including class actions and proceedings before the Antitrust Tribunal.
+Ziv Schwartz is a partner in the competition and antitrust department, where he specialises in competition and antitrust, litigation and commercial disputes.
+Mr Schwartz provides legal counsel to individuals and private companies with respect to competition and antitrust matters relating to complex merger transactions, restrictive arrangements, and cases involving monopolies and abusive business practices.
+Mr Schwartz also represents companies in civil lawsuits and arbitration, including class actions and proceedings before the Competition Tribunal.

-Mr Schwartz appears in the 2018 edition of Who’s Who Legal Competition: Future Leaders and is also ranked as a ‘leading individual’ by The Legal 500.
+Mr Schwartz appears in the 2020 edition of Global Competition Review’s ‘40 Under 40’ and in the 2018 and 2019 editions of Who’s Who Legal Competition: Future Leaders.
+He is also ranked as a ‘Next Generation Partners’ by The Legal 500 and by Chambers.